 application/jsonfor JSON bodies. - 400: Missing required

 serialafter mapping.
 Verify Additional Parameter keys match your payload.
+When sending an array body, this also fires if any single item is missing itsserial.

 - Incorrect region in the endpoint URL.
 Match your account’s deployment region.